SciML/NonlinearSolve.jl/docs/src/solvers/NonlinearSystemSolvers.md

     with fallbacks to robust methods to allow for solving easy problems quickly without sacrificing robustnes on the hard problems.
   - `GeneralBroyden()`: Generalization of Broyden's Quasi-Newton Method with Line Search and Automatic Jacobian Resetting.
-This is a fast method but unstable for most problems!
+This is a fast method but unstable when the condition number of the Jacobian matrix is sufficiently large.
   - `GeneralKlement()`: Generalization of Klement's Quasi-Newton Method with Line Search and Automatic Jacobian Resetting.
-This is a fast method but unstable for most problems!
+This is a fast method but unstable when the condition number of the Jacobian matrix is sufficiently large.

 ### SimpleNonlinearSolve.jl